Goodbye gem and Ruby installation issues.

 Which versions of macOS are supported?

-Older macOS versions might work, but I do not provide support for versions older than Big Sur, and for beta or release candidate versions.
+Older macOS versions might work, but I do not provide support for versions older than Ventura, and for beta or release candidate versions.
 No refunds will be given for script failures on unsupported OSes.

 Which processors are supported?

-Ruby on Mac runs on Intel, and all Apple Silicon chips (M1/M2).
+Ruby on Mac runs on Intel, and all Apple silicon chips (M1 and later).

 Which versions of Ruby will I be able to install?